kusumachow19/SQL-PROJECT/TASK 4/Task4_Aggregate_Functions_Documentation.md

 - Ensure data integrity with proper `JOIN` conditions.
 - Always validate results with sample data to ensure correctness.
 - `HAVING` is used **after** aggregation, unlike `WHERE`.

+## Outcome
+- Ability to summarize and analyze tabular data using Aggregation functions.